 - If fuel has been added to the vehicle using the capless fuel funnel adapter, make sure that it has been removed.
-See "Filling the Tank with a Portable Gas Can" under Filling the Tank
+See "Filling the Tank with a Portable Gas Can" under Filling the Tank ⇒ 229.

-⇒ 231.
 The diagnostic system can detect if the adapter has been left installed in the vehicle, allowing fuel to evaporate into the atmosphere.
 A few driving trips with the adapter removed may turn off the light. - Poor fuel quality can cause inefficient engine operation and poor driveability, which may go away once the engine is warmed up.
 If this occurs, change the fuel brand.
 It may require at least one full tank of the proper fuel to turn the light off.
-See Recommended Fuel (2.0L Turbo Engine) ⇒ 229 or Recommended Fuel (3.6L Engine) ⇒ 230.
+See Fuel ⇒ 227.